Recognized Languages In India

 India:

 India is a multicultural and multilinguistic country in South Asia.
 Some of the oldest languages of the world originated from this region.
-Today, the country is known for its vibrant culture which is a mixture of various traditions and customs.
+Today, the country is known for its vibrant culture, a mixture of various traditions and customs.
 With a population of 1.35 billion, India is the second most populated country in the world.
-The region of South Asia where India, Pakistan, and Bangladesh are located, was colonized by the English.
+The region of South Asia, where India, Pakistan, and Bangladesh are located, was colonized by the English.
 During British rule, the country was known as British India.

 The population of India is quite diverse.
 They speak different languages and have their own unique cultures.
 The country is also rich in biodiversity.
-The wildlife continues to thrive in the country because of the people’s tolerant attitude towards it.
-Many Indians are highly qualified and working in international organizations.
-Indian cinema and TV shows are also popular all over the world.
+Wildlife continues to thrive in the country because of the people’s tolerant attitude towards it.
+Many Indians are highly qualified and work in international organizations.
+Indian cinema and TV shows are also famous all over the world.

 Although India and Pakistan have a rivalry at the state level, they continue to influence each other’s cultures and languages.
 The primary languages of both countries, Hindi and Urdu, are mutually intelligible to a great extent.